dojo/dojo.io/site/source/tutorials/002_creating_an_application/index.md

 {% section %}

-## The projector
+## Mounting Your Dojo Application

 In [Your first Dojo application](../001_static_content/), we reviewed Dojo's use of a virtual DOM to provide an abstraction between the application and the rendered page.
-The projector is the component that serves as the intermediary between these two aspects of the application and, as such, has a presence in both the application and the main HTML document.
-Review these lines in `main.ts`:
+To actually render your dojo application, we use the `renderer` function from the `vdom` modules.
+The `renderer` accepts a function that return the virtual DOM.

+{% instruction 'Review these lines in `main.ts`:' %}

-{% include_codefile 'demo/initial/biz-e-corp/src/main.ts' lines:6-9 %}
+{% include_codefile 'demo/initial/biz-e-corp/src/main.ts' lines:4-6 %}

-{% aside "Why is it called a Projector?" %}
-A physical projector takes some form of media, such as slides or video, and projects them onto a surface, such as a wall.
-In a similar way, Dojo's projector takes a virtual representation of the application and projects it onto the actual page.
-{% endaside %}

 These lines are the key to allowing the projector to coordinate between the virtual DOM and the rendered HTML that the user sees.
-The first line creates a class that registers the `HelloWorld` widget as the root widget, making it aware of the Dojo application.
-An instance is then created and its `append` method is used to make the projector aware of the HTML document.

-Whenever a Dojo application needs to update the DOM, it informs the vdom system.
-The DOM updates do not, however, immediately re-render the page.
-Instead, it registers a render request with the application via the window's [requestAnimationFrame()](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) method.
-This method allows the application to delay updating the DOM until the browser is ready to re-render the page.
-By doing this, update operations can be grouped together which improves rendering performance.
-When the window re-renders the page, the application's current virtual DOM is used to determine what updates need to be made in a single operation.
-This allows the application to update the virtual DOM as often as required without the risk of reducing the application's responsiveness.
+The final step is to call `mount` on the value returned from the `renderer` call.
+By default the `renderer` will mount the application on the HTML documents body, but this can be overridden by providing a `domNode` option to the `mount` function.

+{% instruction 'The `mount` operation in `main.ts`:' %}

+{% include_codefile 'demo/initial/biz-e-corp/src/main.ts' line:7 %}

 {% section %}

 ## Widgets

+Up until now, we've return virtual DOM that represents HTML elements directly from the `renderer`, however that wouldn't scale very well as an application grow.

-Widgets are the basic building blocks of Dojo's user interface.
+That were widgets come into play, widgets are the basic building blocks of Dojo's user interface.
 They combine both the visual and behavioral aspects of a component into a single element.
 These aspects are encapsulated within the widget's implementation.
 The widget then exposes properties and methods that allow other components to interact with it.
 Consider the following diagrams:

 <img src="../resources/html_js.svg" title="HTML and JavaScript" class="half-width"/><img src="../resources/widget.svg" title="Widget" class="half-width"/>